 Baby-dom Withdrawals

 Now back to real life . . . and I need to sleep off my baby addiction and return to life as I knew it before . . . but with one change.
-I know my grandson is there and in small but important ways, perhaps I helped him learn, change and grow and find his own sparkle of JOY.
+I know my grandson is there and in small but important ways, perhaps I helped him learn, change, and grow, and find his own sparkle of JOY.

 He gave me a lot of Joy Sparkles!
 And perhaps that is his role in the grand scheme of life!
-Helping the older people learn, change and grow!
+Helping the older people learn, change, and grow!